prestodb/presto/presto-product-tests/README.md

 [here](https://docs.docker.com/compose/extends/#extending-services)).

-To ease the pain of passing multiple `-f` arguments to `docker-compose`, each environment has a `compose.sh` wrapper script.
+To ease the pain of passing multiple `-f` arguments to `docker compose`, each environment has a `compose.sh` wrapper script.
 Thanks to it, instead of e.g.

-`docker-compose -f ./docker-compose.yml -f ../common/standard.yml [compose commands]`
+`docker compose -f ./docker-compose.yml -f ../common/standard.yml [compose commands]`

 one can simply write